Canadian motion picture rating systems: Quebec system

 While not a classification per se, educational or pedagogical movies, sport and physical exercise programs, and promotional materials are exempt from classification.

 The Régie does not cut sequences from movies; they are rated in the format provided by the production company.
 Nonetheless, the Régie has the authority to deny classification, in which case the movie cannot be distributed in any format in the province of Quebec.

 Criticism

 In certain provinces in Canada, the rating system has come under criticism as being too lenient.
-For example, in British Columbia, the film Scary Movie was given an 18A rating, but was re-rated on appeal by the Motion Picture and Liquor Appeal Board to a 14A.
+For example, in British Columbia, the film Scary Movie (2000) was given an 18A rating, but was re-rated on appeal by the Motion Picture and Liquor Appeal Board to a 14A.
 This resulted in a record number of complaints to the British Columbia Film Classification Office from parents who felt the film should have been rated 18A.
 Many parents wrote letters to their local newspaper warning others that the film may be inappropriate for their fourteen-year-olds.
 Theatre owners complained about the inappropriate rating as well.

+Conversely, the Saskatchewan Film and Video Classification Board faced criticism for briefly refusing to classify Exit to Eden (1994), despite no other jurisdiction in Canada having done so.
+In the wake of the criticism, Saskatchewan eventually began to use the ratings provided by the British Columbia Film Classification Office instead.